SpaceAccountant/spectr-io/README.md

 Building
 ====
 To build the project you can use the provided Makefile so long as you are building on the target system and have the kernel source tree under `/lib/modules/$(uname -r)/build`.
 If you have the source tree elsewhere just modify the KERNELDIR variable in the Makefile to reflect this.
 If you're cross compiling then I'm not explaining how to set it up.

+You must provide an additional variable at the command line, `SPECTR_COMMON`, which points to the directory (without trailing slash) that the SPECTR Common project root is located.

 Running
 ====